khangchung15/dotfiles/hypr/Readme.md

-# This is a Hyprland config file
+# Hyprland config file: hyprland.conf

 Hyprland will be launched automatically on startup